bullock8/ACAS_Xu_Tree/README.md

 ## Running Original ACAS Xu

+To run the original ACAS Xu network simulation, as developed by Stanley Bak, run the `run_true_acas.py` script.

 ## Convert ACAS Xu to Decision Tree

-To create the decision tree representation of the ACAS Xu neural networks, run the `decision_tree_create.py` script.
+To create the decision tree representation of the ACAS Xu neural networks, run the `create_decision_tree.py` script.

 ## Running DT ACAS